losrobbos/react-native-guide/README.md

 Expo Snack is very useful to get familiar with basic React native components, styling, state management & navigation, without having to setup a full project first.

+Limitations:
+At the time of writing (Nov 2021) it seems, Expo snack does not allow making fetch calls.
+So in case you wanna try out how to connect to an API, you need to create an app locally on your machine

 ## Sample Project

 Find here a quick starter project which shows a full React native app: